Rotary Dragon Boat Challenge

 Commentary - Throughout the day, there will be a commentary about the event over the PA system.
 Each team is asked to provide in advance on the enclosed form,background information about their organisation, their team and its characters, humorous or otherwise, which can be used to ‘entertain’ the crowd.
 This form can be handed in at Registration time.

 Brochures - A comprehensive brochure in full colour will be available a few weeks before the event, and each team will receive 5 complimentary copies.
-In addition, they will be asked to sell extra copies at £1.00 each in aid of the Rotary Charities.
+In addition, they will be asked to sell extra copies for a donation in aid of the Rotary Charities.
 On the day, brochures will be on sale to the public, with a loose sheet with details of all participating teams.
 These sheets will be distributed to Team Bases before commencement of racing.